seandstewart/bardly/pending/romances/the-tempest/11-player.md

 ## EPILOGUE

 **PROSPERO**
-Now my charms are all o ‘erthrown,
+Now my charms are all o 'erthrown,
-And what strength I have’s mine own,
+And what strength I have's mine own,
-Which is most faint: now, ’tis true,
+Which is most faint: now, 'tis true,
 I must be here confined by you,
 Or sent to Naples.
 Let me not,
 Since I have my dukedom got
-And pardon’d the deceiver, dwell
+And pardon'd the deceiver, dwell
 In this bare island by your spell;
 But release me from my bands
 With the help of your good hands: